11 West 54th Street: Architecture

 The houses at 5–15 West 54th Street, all developed in the late 1890s for wealthy clients, were designed as a cohesive grouping, unlike other residences in the neighborhood.
 According to The New York Times, the houses form the sole remaining "real strip of mansions" in Midtown Manhattan.
 The houses at 5, 7, 9–11, and 13 and 15 West 54th Street all had different architects.
 The double unit at 9 and 11 West 54th Street was designed by McKim, Mead & White in the Georgian Revival style.
-11 West 54th Street was partly modeled on the third Harrison Gray Otis House in Boston.
+11 West 54th Street was partly modeled on the Third Harrison Gray Otis House in Boston.
+The house is an early example of a brick Colonial Revival house in New York City with three-dimensional decorations.
 The ornamental steelwork was manufactured by the Prince & Kinkel Iron Works.
 Russell Sturgis, writing for Architectural Record in 1900, described the house as two structures with their "facades forced into one".
 Sturgis considered the facade of number 9 as being "subordinate" to number 11, even though the details of both units otherwise harmonized with each other.